KrisieP/Band-Project/README.md

 Again i have used bootstrap to implement this element, I input the html into my index.html and followed with custom styling using css.

 * **Test**
-Upon testing, the constant slide show works on all device sizes as it should.
-I couldn't get the previous and next buttons to work correctly as there appears to be an issue to with the bootstrap jquery as i found re-searching on the internet.
-Unfortunately I do not currently have the knowledge to write or understand javascript so i have chosen to remove the previous and next buttons as the main goal to achieve was producing a slide show.
+Tested on multiple browsers and device sizes.

 * **Result**
+The slide show sits and works as expected cycling automatically through the pictures in a responsive fashion to different device sizes.
+Works with no apparant faults on different browsers.
-The slide show sits and works as expected cycling automatically through the pictures.
-Previous and Next buttons did not work so pulled them from the design.
+**BUG** - Previous and Next buttons did not work so pulled them from the design as i do not understand the javascript to fix it.

 * **Verdict**
 The buttons do not work which minor and not the main requirement in my design.
-The slideshow met all the main criteria i was trying to acheive.
+The slideshow met all the main criteria i was trying to acheive in regards to device sizes and browser types.
+The embedded youtube video sit and works as required.

 ### Contact Form